viewizard/astromenace/README.md

 ## Installation

-Almost all popular Linux distros already have stable AstroMenace package in official repository.
-Check "astromenace" package with your package manager.
+Almost all popular Linux distros already have a stable version of the game in their repositories.
+Install the "astromenace" package with your distro's package manager.
+We do not provide compiled binary packages for Linux anymore, contact maintainers of your Linux distro in order to get binary package.

 #### Debian/Ubuntu and derivatives
 ```